jeremyheiler/parser-references/README.md

 # Parser Links

-This is my collection of links of all things parsers!
+This is my collection of links for all things parsers!

 ## Books